raisov/resourceloader/README.md

 ## Overview

-This library was designed to completing the practical challenge from potential  employer.
+This library was designed to complet practical challenge from potential  employer.
 Below is a brief description of the task.

 ### Task

-Your task is to create an image loading library that will be used to asynchronously download the images for the pins on the pinboard when they are needed.
+The task is to create an image loading library that will be used to asynchronously download the images for the pins on the pinboard when they are needed.

 The purpose of the library is to abstract the downloading (images, pdf, zip, etc) and caching of remote resources (images, JSON, XML, etc) so that client code can easily "swap" a URL for any kind of files ( JSON, XML, etc) without worrying about any of the details.
 Resources which are reused often should not be continually re-downloaded and should be cached, but the library cannot use infinite memory.